major/rhel7stig-sphinx/doc/source/high.rst

 Description
 ~~~~~~~~~~~

-Virus scanning software can be used to protect a system from penetration from computer viruses and to limit their spread through intermediate systems.

-The virus scanning software should be configured to perform scans dynamically on accessed files.
-If this capability is not available, the system must be configured to scan, at a minimum, all altered files on the system on a daily basis.

-If the system processes inbound SMTP mail, the virus scanner must be configured to scan all received mail.
+Virus scanning software can be used to protect a system from penetration from computer viruses and to limit their spread through intermediate systems.  \n\nThe virus scanning software should be configured to perform scans dynamically on accessed files.
+If this capability is not available, the system must be configured to scan, at a minimum, all altered files on the system on a daily basis.\n\nIf the system processes inbound SMTP mail, the virus scanner must be configured to scan all received mail.

 Check
 ~~~~~